kineticdata/peripherals-google-apps/bridge-adapters/kinetic-bridgehub-adapter-google-admin/README.md

 ex: name:'joe'.
 Visit [Google Admin API v1](https://developers.google.com/admin-sdk/directory/v1/guides/search-users#examples) for additional query options.

 ## Google project setup
 Setting up a Google API Project is required.
-To complete all of the google project setup steps the user should have google super admin privileges.
-The ability to access the google developer console is required to crate the project.
+To complete all of the Google project setup steps the user should have Google super admin privileges.
+The ability to access the Google developer console is required to create the project.
 Adding domain wide delegation to the service account requires super users privileges.

 ### Create project
   1. Go to the Google API Console at https://console.developers.google.com/project.